86Box/docs/usage/menubar.rst

    * **Select media images from program working directory:** if checked, starts any file open/save prompts on the emulated machine's directory.
 This option is particularly useful for macOS users.
    * **Inhibit multimedia keys:** if checked, multimedia keys such as **Volume Up/Down** will not be passed through to the emulated machine.
    * **Ask for confirmation before saving settings / quitting / hard resetting:** enable confirmation messages for certain actions.
 These options can reenable confirmations after they have been disabled through the *Don't show this message again* box.
+   * **Color scheme:** select a visual style for the 86Box user interface. *System* uses the operating system's global preference if possible.

 .. note:: The *Preferences* window options are **saved system-wide** and apply to all machines on all copies of 86Box 5.0 and newer.
 Any changes made with previous versions (saved per-machine) have been reset.